Background pattern

 Denvar is used to treat:

-3.- Ear, nose, and throat infections: otitis media.
+3. Ear, nose, and throat (ENT) infections: otitis media.

-2. What you need to know before starting to take Denvar
+2. What you need to know before you take Denvar

 Do not take Denvar

-- If you are allergic to cefixime, other cephalosporins or cephamycins, or any of the other components of this medication (listed in section 6).
+• If you are allergic to cefixime, other cephalosporins, or cefamicins, or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Denvar:
+Consult your doctor or pharmacist before taking Denvar:

-In case of allergy to other beta-lactam antibiotics (for example, penicillin), a possible cross-reaction with cefixime should be considered.
-Special care should be taken in patients who have experienced anaphylactic reactions to penicillins.
-The appearance of any allergic manifestation requires suspension of treatment.
+In case of allergy to other beta-lactam antibiotics (e.g., penicillin), a possible cross-allergic reaction with cefixime should be considered.
+Special care is required in patients who have experienced an anaphylactic reaction to penicillins.
+The appearance of any allergic manifestation requires the suspension of treatment.

-The treatment with cefixime may increase the risk of developing resistant bacteria.
+Treatment with cefixime may increase the risk of developing bacteria resistant to medications.

-Some cephalosporin antibiotics may cause convulsions, especially in patients with renal insufficiency when the dose has not been reduced.
-If convulsions occur, stop taking this medication and contact your doctor immediately.
+Some antibiotics in the cephalosporin family may cause seizures, especially in patients with renal insufficiency when the dose has not been reduced.
+If seizures occur, stop taking this medication and contact your doctor immediately.

 Children